zazuko/barnard59/packages/cube/README.md

 ### fetch cube observations

-Pipeline `fetch-cube-observations` queries a given SPARQL endpoint (default is https://lindas.admin.ch/query) to retrieve the observations of a given cube.
+Pipeline `fetch-cube-observations` queries a given SPARQL endpoint to retrieve the observations of a given cube.

 ```bash
 npx barnard59 cube fetch-observations \